zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 [end of dialogue]

-Vera and Alvaro are having an argument; they are ha ving a disagreement; they’re not happy with each other.
+Vera and Alvaro are having an argument; they are having a disagreement; they’re not happy with each other.
 Vera says, “Tha t was uncalled for.”
 We don’t know what Alvaro said, but Vera thinks it was uncal led for.
 Something that is “uncalled for” is something that is inappropriate o r unacceptable, something you consider wrong, usually something you consider insu lting.
 Vera says, “You owe me an apology!”
 “To owe” (owe) someone something m eans that you have to give them something.
 You did something, in this ca se wrong, and therefore you must give them an “apology,” a statement saying tha t you are sorry for what you did.
 That’s an apology.

 Alvaro says, “Chill out.”
 “Chill out” is an inform al phrase that’s become popular in the last 20-25 years or so that means to relax, to calm down, don’t be so excited.
 You have to be careful with this expression; if you  are saying it to someone you don’t know very well it’s often considered somewhat  rude to tell someone to chill out.
 However, if you’re good friends with them you  could say it if you thought they were getting too excited about something.
 Alv aro says it to his wife, always a bad idea!
 He says, “It was a joke!”
 Vera says t hat whatever Alvaro said wasn’t funny and it crossed the line.
 “To cross the line”  is an expression meaning to go too far.
 Often we say this when someone is perhaps  joking but then says something that is insulting that makes the other pe rson angry.
 That’s what Alvaro did, according to Vera.